Lúgh Studio’s Ultimate Guide to Better Fundraising

 5) In person events that have a prize at the end

 While events can be difficult to plan, they are worth the added effort.
 That’s because events give your nonprofit a feeling of “exclusivity.”
 Your guests are a special group of people, and an event serves to support that.
 This makes it more likely that people donate.
 Plus, because an event is also a great networking opportunity for them, people are likely to feel the “social pressure” of donating more than they otherwise might.

-Still, because the pandemic has made in person events difficult to plan, give our post about virtual events a read.
+If in person events are difficult, give our post about virtual events a read.
 In it you will find everything you need to know to make an online event that people love!

 As for the secret ingredient of event-driven fundraising campaigns?
 Prizes.
 That’s right – whoever donates the most gets something in return.
 If your nonprofit has the budget to host an event (might want to call on the help of a partner), no reason not to reward people for their generosity.

 6) Match any donations